avidalh/udacity-fsnd-p2/README.md

 The function swissPairing(s) has support for both even and odd number of players.

-All tests in `tournament_test.py` passed and the function `testPairingsAdvanced()` has been added to in order to recreate a full tournament.
+All tests in `tournament_test.py` passed and the function `testPairingsAdvanced()` has been added in order to recreate a full tournament.

 `testPairingsAdvanced(debug_level)` has three possible debugging levels: